ellraiser/beenet/readme.md

 ## Usage
 For the easiest route, download the server for your OS from the [Releases](https://github.com/ellraiser/beenet/releases) section.

 To start the server, simply run the program - you may run into firewall or security warnings which you will need to accept/ignore.
 Once running you'll see a window open:
 ![beenet screenshot](examples/beenet.png)

 If the other player/s are on same network as the person running the server (i.e. you're all at the same house), this is the only setup needed.

-You all need to enter the IP shown in the first log of the server as your "Custom IP" in-game, and then you can player multiplayer together as normal.
+You all just need to enter the IP shown in the first log of the server as your "Custom IP" in-game, and then you can player multiplayer together as you would normally.
 ![custom ip screenshot](examples/custom-ip.png)

 If the other player/s are NOT playing on the same network as the person running the server, you will need to port forward, lucky you!